thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   1. In the Android sdk installation directory  / start “ADV manager.exe” over command line
   2. Create new Android Virtual Device
   3. Run the emulator using the commandline in the ./tempTracker directory: mfp cordova emulate
-  4. Run as preview in the "Chrome Browser" using the commandline in the ./tempTracker directory: **mfp cordova preview**
+  4. Run as preview in the "Chrome Browser" using the command line in the ./tempTracker directory: **mfp cordova preview**